July 14-18, 2025

 Where is the camp held?

-The camp will be held at Falconer Middle/High School in Falconer, NY, and at Martz-Kohl Observatory in neighboring Frewsburg, NY.
+The camp will be held at Jamestown Community College in Jamestown NY, and at Martz-Kohl Observatory in neighboring Frewsburg, NY.

 What are the hours?